mcgivrer/demogame/src/docs/index.md

-# DemoGame
+# demo.DemoGame

 ## Introduction

-the DemoGame project is a starter for discovering Game development with the java language and on the basic JDK proposed features.
+the demo.DemoGame project is a starter for discovering Game development with the java language and on the basic JDK proposed features.

 The small tutorial will drive you to the build of an ABC 2D platform game with some reusable and extensible principles, where you will be able to create new level and new game play, from scratch to a minimum but operational framework.